Code of Maine Rules

 (f) a statement of the public's right to provide written public comment or to request a public hearing, with the mailing address of the Department;

-(g) the date, place and time a public meeting may be held, if requested within 15 calendar days from the date upon which the notice is published.
-The date the public meeting is scheduled shall be no sooner than 30 days after the date the notice is published; and
+(g) the date, place, and time a public meeting may be held, if requested within 15 calendar days from the date upon which the notice is published.
+The date the public meeting is scheduled shall be no sooner than 30 calendar days after the date the notice is published; and

 (h) name, address, and phone number of a Department contact from whom interested parties may obtain additional information, including copies of the draft license application and all relevant supporting materials.

-NOTE: A Draft Availability Notice form is available from the Department.
+NOTE: A Draft Availability Notice template is available from the Department.

-(4) The applicant shall mail a copy of the notice to all persons on a mailing list developed by the Department who requested to be notified about license actions at the licensed facility and by any other means the Department finds necessary to assure adequate notice to the public.
+(5) The Department will provide a copy of the notice to all persons on a mailing list developed by the Department who requested to be notified about license actions at the licensed facility and by any other means the Department finds necessary to assure adequate notice to the public.

-(5) For any Department action subject to this subsection, any person may request the Department in writing to hold a public meeting.
+(6) For any Department action subject to this subsection, any person may request in writing that the Department hold a public meeting.
 The written request shall state the nature of the issues to be raised at a public meeting.
-If the Department's Augusta office receives a written request for a public meeting within fifteen (15) calendar days from the date upon which the notice is published which raises a material issue, a public meeting will be held on the date and time as scheduled in the public notice.
+If the Department's Augusta office receives a written request for a public meeting within 15 calendar days from the date upon which the notice is published which raises a material issue, a public meeting will be held on the date and time as identified in the public notice.
 Whenever the Department holds a public meeting, the duration of the public comment period may be extended to the close of the public meeting or extended to a later date announced at the public meeting, at the Department's discretion.

-(6) The Department shall receive comment for at least thirty (30) days, beginning after the day on which the notice of the Draft Availability is published or after the last day on which all of the persons in this section are mailed notice, whichever is later.
+(7) The Department will receive comment for at least 30 calendar days, beginning after the day on which the Draft Availability Notice is published or after the last day on which all of the persons in this section are mailed notice, whichever is later.

-(7) The Department shall consider and keep records of all analyses and all written comments received during the public comment period, and all comments received at any public meeting or public hearing in making a final decision on the approvability of the Part 70 draft license.
-The Department shall file all written comments for public inspection at the Department's Augusta office.
+(8) The Department will consider and keep records of all analyses and all written comments received during the public comment period and all comments received at any public meeting or public hearing in making a final decision on the approvability of the Part 70 draft license.

-(8) The Department shall notify any affected state and EPA, in writing, of any refusal to incorporate into the Part 70 draft license any recommendations that the affected state submitted during the affected state review period.
+(9) The Department will notify any affected state and EPA, in writing, of any refusal to incorporate into the Part 70 draft license any recommendations that the affected state submitted during the affected state review period.
 This notice shall include the Department's reasons for not accepting any such recommendations.

-(9) The Department shall provide a statement that sets forth the legal and factual basis for the Part 70 draft license conditions (including referenced to the applicable statutory or regulatory provisions).
-The Department shall send this statement to any person who requests it.
+(10) The Department will provide a statement that sets forth the legal and factual basis for the Part 70 draft license conditions including references to the applicable statutory or regulatory provisions.
+The Department will send this statement to any person who requests it.

 L. EPA Comment Period

-(1) Except for Part 70 License Transfers, Section 502(b)(10) Changes and Part 70 Administrative Revisions, the Department shall provide a copy of the Part 70 draft proposed license and any additional supporting documentation to EPA for a 45 day review and comment period.
-The Department shall also provide to EPA a statement that sets forth the legal and factual basis for the Part 70 draft proposed license conditions (including reference to the applicable statutory or regulatory provisions).
+(1) Except for Part 70 License Transfers, Section 502(b)(10) Changes and Part 70 Administrative Revisions, the Department will provide a copy of the Part 70 draft proposed license and any additional supporting documentation to EPA for a 45-day review period.
+The Department will also provide to EPA a statement that sets forth the legal and factual basis for the Part 70 draft proposed license conditions including references to the applicable statutory or regulatory provisions.

-(2) Upon receipt of a Part 70 draft proposed license or at the time of the Department's explanation for any refusal to accept affected state's comments, whichever is later, if EPA determines the Part 70 draft proposed license is not in compliance with any Applicable requirement or with 40 CFR Part 70, including 40 CFR § 70.8(c)(3), the EPA shall have 45 days to object in writing to the issuance of the Part 70 draft proposed license by the Department.
+(2) Upon receipt of a Part 70 draft proposed license or at the time of the Department's explanation for any refusal to accept affected state's comments, whichever is later, if EPA determines the Part 70 draft proposed license is not in compliance with any Applicable requirement or with 40 C.F.R.
+Part 70, including 40 C.F.R. § 70.8(c)(3), the EPA has 45 days to object in writing to the issuance of the Part 70 draft proposed license by the Department.

-If EPA submits an objection to the Department, the Part 70 draft proposed license shall not be issued by the Department.
+If EPA submits an objection to the Department, the Part 70 draft proposed license will not be issued by the Department.
 The objection shall include a statement of the EPA's reasons for objection and a description of the terms and conditions that the Part 70 license must include to respond to the objection.
-EPA shall send the applicant a copy of the objection pursuant to 40 CFR Part 70.8(c)(2).
-The Department shall have ninety (90) days to revise the Part 70 draft proposed license.
+EPA shall send the applicant a copy of the objection pursuant to 40 C.F.R.
+Part 70.8(c)(2) .
+The Department will have 90 days to revise the Part 70 draft proposed license.

-(3) If the Department fails, within ninety (90) days after the date of an objection under this subsection, to revise and submit a Part 70 draft proposed license in response to the objection, the EPA will issue or deny the Part 70 license in accordance with the requirements of the federal operating permit program promulgated under Title V of the CAA.
+(3) If the Department fails to revise and submit a Part 70 draft proposed license within 90 days after the date of an objection under this subsection in response to the objection, the EPA will issue or deny the Part 70 license in accordance with the requirements of the federal operating permit program promulgated under Title V of the CAA.

 M. Public Petition to the EPA